-The only in-depth distance learning training course that takes you from complete beginner to PQB qualified proofreader in one step.
+Completely revised and updated to include the most recent on-screen proofreading techniques, this is the only in-depth Self-Study training course that takes you from complete beginner to PQB qualified proofreader in one step.

 What is proofreading?